steffest/BassoonTracker/readme.md

 - the [modarchive API](https://modarchive.org/) is integrated to access many thousands of music files
 - export to .wav and .mod

+The playback engine has gone through extensive compatibility testing, but as the Protracker code itself is somewhat messy and muddy throughout different versions, there's always room for improvement.
+If you find a module that doesn't sound the way it should, let me know!

 Missing features and bugs:
  - export to wav is currently limited to the current pattern (due to memory issues)
  - The sample editor needs fleshing out.